meleyal/generative-music-with-javascript/website/book/introduction.md

 :::

+## Who This Book Is For

+This book is primarily aimed at web developers interested in using their existing skills to make music.
+There's nothing truly web-specific about what we'll learn, we're essentially just using the browser as our development platform.
+With that said, it will be useful to have a working knowledge of JavaScript and related tooling (e.g. Node.js, npm) to get the most of out of this book.

 ## Code Examples

 All of the code examples in this book are runnable.
 You can hear the results by